DataTalksClub/mlops-zoomcamp/cohorts/2023/03-orchestration/homework.md

 ## Deadline

-The deadline for submitting is 14 June, 23:00 CEST (Berlin time).
+The deadline for submitting is 12 June (Monday), 23:00 CEST (Berlin time).

 After that, the form will be closed.